 Find fellowships, conferences, grants and awards deadlines, workshops and networking opportunities, crowd-sourced leads to job banks, reporting toolkits, hundreds of MOOCs and more.
 GO >>

 Think like a lawyer.
 Write like a journalist.

-The 2013 Summer Session features courses on the Clean Water Act, nuclear power, human impacts on the ocean, energy development and climate change, agriculture and food policy, and U.S.-China environmental laws.
-For a full listing of our 2013 summer courses, faculty and schedule, visit our Summer Session pages.
-Media fellows also take part in the Summer Session's brown bag lunch series, "Hot Topics in Environmental Law," delivering an hour-long lecture on a topic of their choosing.
+The Summer Session features courses in a variety of categories, including ethics and environmental justice, food and agriculture, energy, and environmental business.
+Media fellows also take part in the Summer Session's brown bag lunch series, "Hot Topics in Environmental Law," delivering a 45-minute, informal lecture on an environmental topic of their choosing.